multiscale/muscle3/docs/source/fortran_api.rst

     Create a new Instance object with ports from the configuration.

+    For MPI-based compute elements, this will have libmuscle_mpi use a duplicate of ``MPI_COMM_WORLD`` to communicate, and the designated root process will be that with rank 0.

     This object must be freed when you're done with it using :f:func:`LIBMUSCLE_Instance_free`.